-The budget for rule change activities is contained within the overall expenditure approved addressed in the Government budget estimates for the ERA.
+The budget for rule change activities is contained within the overall expenditure approvedaddressed in the Government budget estimates for the ERA.

-In addition The ERA provides the Executive Officer to the executive officer, the ERA allocates Panel, along with a mixture of dedicated and shared resources to provide the secretariat support necessary services needed by the Panel.
-For example, the.
-The resources allocated to support the Panel as at 2131 July 20172019 include:
+In addition The ERA provides the Executive Officer to the executive officer, the ERA allocates Panel, along with a mixture of dedicated and shared resources to provide the secretariat supportnecessary services needed by the Panel.
+For example, the resources allocated as at 21 July 2017 include:

-- three full-time analysts (including a Principal Analyst, Senior Analyst and Assistant Analyst); - four full-time staff members;14 - a variable share (depending on requirements) of a Legal Officer, a Principal Analyst and the Executive Director Markets; and - an annual consultancy budget (\$200,000 for the 2017/18 financial year).15
+- three full-time analysts (including a Principal Analyst, Senior Analyst and Assistant Analyst); - a variable share (depending on requirements) of a Legal Officer, a Principal Analyst and the Executive Director Markets; and - an annual consultancy budget (\$200,000 for the 2017/18 financial year).